Kurdistan Region–Turkey relations: Historical background

-Starting with the new direction subsequently taken by Turkish foreign policy under Ahmet Davutoğlu, Turkey engaged in active diplomacy and economic interdependence that sought “zero problems” with Turkey's neighbors.
+Starting with the new direction subsequently taken by Turkish foreign policy under Ahmet Davutoğlu, Turkey engaged in active diplomacy and economic interdependence that sought "zero problems" with Turkey's neighbours.

 Even though it remains wary regarding the development of an independent Kurdistan in northern Iraq, Turkey benefits from the exportation of oil from Kirkuk through the pipeline to Ceyhan as well as continued oil exploration.

 Economic relations

 Following this cooperation, Turkey–Iraqi Kurdistan trade has grown by approximately 900% since 2002, a very dramatic increase given the lack of growth in the pre-2002 era.
 Turkey exports more to Iraq ($7.637 billion in 2016, equivalent to 5.36% of total exports) than to any other MENA state, yet it only imported $836.3 million of goods and services in that year (0.4% of imports), leading to a trade surplus of $6.8 billion, its largest with a MENA state.

-Because the KRG’s roughly 600,000 barrels per day of oil exports are piped almost exclusively through Turkey to the port of Ceyhan, Ankara has enormous leverage not only over the region's economy, but over the resource-distribution systems underlying social stability, such as the government's ability to pay salaries.
+Because the KRG's roughly 600,000 barrels per day of oil exports are piped almost exclusively through Turkey to the port of Ceyhan, Ankara has enormous leverage not only over the region's economy, but over the resource-distribution systems underlying social stability, such as the government's ability to pay salaries.

 Cultural relations

-Turkish television drama have become massively popular across in Kurdistan Region, as millions of Kurds and Arabs stop everything daily to view the latest episode of shows such as Hareem Al Sultan and Fatima, going a long way to promote a positive image of Turkey in Kurdistan Region.
+Turkish television drama have become widely popular across in Kurdistan Region, as millions of Kurds and Arabs watch episodes of shows such as Hareem Al Sultan and Fatima daily, helping to promote a positive image of Turkey in Kurdistan Region.